 DINE WHILE WATCHING THE FERRIES LEAVE THE MAINLAND

 Down the street at Portland Pier, a line of lobster boats unload their catch on Custom House Wharf.
-The Wharf surprises with many shops (Sea Bags, Harbor Fish Market), clubs (Comedy Connection), and waterfront restaurants.
+The Wharf surprises with many shops (Sea Bags, Harbor Fish Market), clubs, and waterfront restaurants.
 The Porthole is another long-time haunt for local fishermen, but its wonderful menu and affiliation with the adjacent Comedy Connection has turned these dockside venues into weekend hot spots and happy hour mainstays as well.

 A stone’s throw away, fishermen, locals, and visitors pack the restaurant as well as the three-storied deck at the Dry Dock Restaurant & Tavern on Commercial Street.
 The local favorite was made famous by Linda Greenlaw’s (of "The Perfect Storm” fame) book, "All Fishermen Are Liars: True Tales from the Dry Dock Bar”.
 The atmosphere lost a little grittiness as bibliophiles contributed to its gentrification, but the architecture, food, and wonderful harbor side sightlines make it more popular than ever.